 Listed below are scholarship programs awarded by the University to entering first-year students.

 Presidential Scholars Program.
-The Presidential Scholars Program is a renewable, merit-based award covering undergraduate Villanova University tuition (fall and spring semesters), on-campus room, board (meal plan includes up to 21 meals per week), the general fee, and the cost of textbooks to the completion of one undergraduate degree or up to eight semesters, whichever comes first.
+The Presidential Scholars Program is a renewable, merit-based award covering undergraduate Villanova University tuition (fall and spring semesters), on-campus housing, a meal plan that includes up to 21 meals per week, the UG student services fee, and the Textbook Access Program book fee to the completion of one undergraduate degree or up to eight semesters, whichever comes first.
 Presidential Scholars are transformational leaders both on and off campus who have demonstrated a love of learning and a commitment to enhancing both their local and broader civic communities.
 Villanova Presidential Scholars represent diverse intellectual, social, ethnic, and economic backgrounds.
-Each year, the University awards a portion of Presidential Scholars Program to underrepresented students who have demonstrated leadership in their ability to make significant academic and social contributions to their school and communities.
-The purpose of the Underrepresented Presidential Scholars Program for Diversity, Equity, and Social Change is to identify and recruit Scholars who will be agents for transformative social change.
-Students who wish to be considered for the Underrepresented Presidential Scholars Program for Diversity, Equity, and Social Change are reviewed by BOTH their College selection committee and the Underrepresented Presidential Scholars Program (PSP) selection committee.

-For more information regarding the Presidential Scholars Program, application deadlines and the nomination process, visit the following websites: Center for Research and Fellowships: https://www1.villanova.edu/university/research-scholarship/crf/presidential-scholars.html and the Center for Access Success and Achievement: https://www1.villanova.edu/villanova/provost/casa.html.
+For more information regarding the Presidential Scholars Program, visit the following website: Center for Research and Fellowships: https://www1.villanova.edu/university/research-scholarship/crf/presidential-scholars.html

 St. Martin de Porres Scholarship.
 St. Martin de Porres is the patron saint for those seeking harmony regardless of identity.
 In honor of his legacy and dedication to equality, Villanova University offers competitive scholarships to academically talented students who have a passion for and demonstrated commitment to advocacy and social justice.
-This scholarship covers the full cost of tuition and general fees.
+This scholarship covers the full cost of tuition and UG Student Service Fee.

 All eligible applicants will be considered for this award.
 You must first submit a complete application for admission as a first-year student.
 Applicants are also required to complete the FAFSA, the CSS Profile and any applicable state grant application as the award may be reduced by any Federal Pell or state grant funding.
 Incomplete applications for admission and/or financial assistance will not be eligible for consideration.